 Teams have “done the double”—winning the league and FA Cup—only six times during the Premier League era.
 Before that, it only happened on four occasions—twice in the late 1800s.

 Ten years after North London rivals Tottenham turned the trick, Arsenal pulled it off during the 1970-71 season.
 The Gunners secured the old First Division title at White Hart Lane, home of Spurs, and then completed the double in the same week with a thrilling win over Liverpool in the FA Cup final at the old Wembley Stadium

 On a gloriously, sunny day in London, Steve Heighway put Bill Shankley’s Liverpool squad in the lead after only two minutes into extra time.
 It looked as though the Gunners were on the ropes, but Eddie Kelly levelled things 10 minutes later before Charlie George smashed in the winner from 20 yards out in the 111th minute.

 Julio Baptista is nicknamed “the Beast,” and not because of his winning personality.

 The former Arsenal striker, who most recently played in his native Brazil for Cruzeiro, stands six-feet-one, weighs 160 pounds and is built like a linebacker.
 But he can score the odd goal, too.

-Liverpool found that out to their peril in the 2007 League Cup quarter-finals when the burly Brazilian put four goals past the Reds at Anfield in a 6-3 win.
+Liverpool found that out to its peril in the 2007 League Cup quarterfinals when the burly Brazilian put four goals past the Reds at Anfield in a 6-3 win.

 In one of the single-greatest performances in the history of this rivalry, Robbie Fowler recorded a hat trick in just four minutes and 33 seconds—a Premier League record that stood until last May—in a 3-0 win during the 1994-95 campaign.